About me

 Research Interests

-• Machine Learning for Science: Developing ML methods that incorporate physical constraints and domain knowledge
+• Machine Learning for Science: Developing AI methods that incorporate physical constraints and domain knowledge

 • Cosmological Structure Formation: Understanding the formation and evolution of the cosmic web